mistersingh179/bw-dashboard/README.md

 - add ip address to logs
   - add child logger to request object
   - use middleware to add it
+- beforeText matching broke because now the before has many paragraphs in it
+- create view to see job server logs only, app server logs only
+- catch all chatgpt failures errors and bring them to notice
+  - response size too large
+- scores campaigns build fails when payload size is too large
+- ensure that product name is in advertisement.

 ## Pending backlog
 - create all webpages as OFF